jeremysmai/jnmconsulting/README.md

 # JNM Consulting LLC
 temporary website location

-##TODO
+## TODO
  - About (What we do, philosophy)
  - Contact
  - Links to Past and current projects

- :leaf: version .00: &copy; JNM Consulting LLC 2021
+ :leaves: version .00: &copy; JNM Consulting LLC 2021